-The evolution of the Lindoe Center for Applied Mathematics (LCAM) through the Department of Information Technology (DIT) to The Maersk Mc-Kinney Moller Institute for Production Technology began in 1985 with a suggestion by twelve industrial companies situated in the Funen region to establish a master's programme in Computer Systems Engineering.
+The evolution of the Lindoe Center for Applied Mathematics (LCAM) through the Department of Information Technology (DIT) to The Maersk Mc-Kinney Moller Institute for Production Technology, began in 1985 with a suggestion by 12 industrial companies, situated in the Funen region, to establish a master's programme in Computer Systems Engineering.
 Responding to this suggestion, the University of Southern Denmark (SDU) and the former Odense University College of Engineering, now the Faculty of Engineering at SDU, joined forces, and the first students were admitted in 1986.
-The concept combined SDU's expertise in mathematics, physics and computer science with IOT's expertise in electronics and computer engineering, and the result was a coherent programme with a relatively little elective component.
+The concept combined SDU's expertise in mathematics, physics and computer science with IOT's expertise in electronics and computer engineering.

 About the same time, the applied mathematics group within the Department of Mathematics and Computer Science (IMADA) began the project AMROSE (Autonomous Multiple Robot Operation in Structured Environments), which proved to be a very fruitful collaboration with Odense Steel Shipyard (OSS) on a robot control system capable of automatically programming robots to economically weld short runs of complex ship structures.
 This project was based on exploiting and extending the group's previous research on analytical mechanics and molecular dynamics.